 Many online business owners don’t have the time or desire to take their own photos for their websites.
 Instead, they turn to stock photos, which are generic, professional photos.
 These are usually purchased in packages or for a monthly subscription to a stock photo website.

 If you are a photographer looking to diversify your income stream, putting together styled stock photo packages can be lucrative.
-For example, a pre-package of 15 wedding-themed stock photos for $10.
-You can then market this to any bloggers or businesses who are in the wedding business for their use.
+For example, a package of 15 wedding-themed stock photos for $10.
+You can then market this to any bloggers or businesses who are in the wedding business for their use (photos of different engagement rings styles are super popular).
 Through this method, it’s possible to make a continuous stream of income off of photos you’ve taken once (similar to a licensing deal).

 Know how to program?
 You can create an app, put it on the App Store or Google Play store, and then earn money for each download it receives.
 You will have to put some work into researching the apps that sell as well as marketing the app, but after it is built, the income can be relatively passive.

-Design products to sell on CafePress or Redbubble.
+28. Design products to sell on CafePress or Redbubble

 Laundromats and car washes are infamous for being cash flow machines, but before you buy one make sure you complete your due diligence.
 Verify the books and the income as well as expenses.
 Will you have to pay an attendant or any employees?
 Is the city planning on raising the cost of water anytime soon?